chaoss/grimoirelab/tests/README.md

 # Creating grimoirelab Docker image

 `grimoirelab` is a basic Docker image, prepared for installing GrimoireLab tools in it.
-It's definition is in `Dockerfile`.
+It's definition is in `grimoirelab/docker/Dockerfile`.
 For creating the image:

 ```
-$ docker build -t grimoirelab/basic .
+$ docker build -t grimoirelab/grimoirelab ../docker/
 ```